Reston virus: Discovery

 Blood samples were taken from 178 animal handlers during the incident.
 Of them, six eventually seroconverted, testing positive using ELISA.
 They remained, however, asymptomatic.
-In January 1990, an animal handler at Hazelton cut himself while performing a necropsy on the liver of an infected Cynomolgus.
+In January 1990, an animal handler at Hazleton cut himself while performing a necropsy on the liver of an infected Cynomolgus.
 Under the direction of the Centers for Disease Control and Prevention (CDC), the animal handler was placed under surveillance for the duration of the incubation period.
 When the animal handler failed to become ill, it was concluded that the virus had a low pathogenicity in humans.

 Investigation

 Following the discovery of a filovirus in crab-eating macaques, an investigation tracing the infection was conducted by the CDC.
 The monkeys were imported from the Philippines, which had no previous record of SHFV or ebolavirus infections.
 It was suspected that the monkeys contracted both diseases while in transit aboard KLM Airlines before reaching Reston.
 Shipments were tracked to New York City, Texas, and Mexico City, none of which produced cases of infection.

-By January 1990, Hazelton Laboratories recovered from its previous losses and began importing monkeys again from the same establishment in Manila that had provided the original animals.
+By January 1990, Hazleton Laboratories recovered from its previous losses and began importing monkeys again from the same establishment in Manila that had provided the original animals.
 The imported monkeys became infected and were euthanized.
 In early February the CDC received reports of the disease in Alice, Texas.
-In March the Division of Quarantine at the CDC secured a temporary ban on the importation of monkeys into the United States from anywhere in the world.
+In March, the Division of Quarantine at the CDC secured a temporary ban on the importation of monkeys into the United States from anywhere in the world.

 Following the announcement of the filovirus disease outbreak in Reston, Virginia, a serosurvey was conducted to assess the prevalence of the infection.
 Of the several hundred serums received by the CDC, approximately ten percent showed some reaction to ebolavirus antigen—though usually at low levels.
 Counterintuitively, the majority of the monkeys found positive were from Indonesia.

 In May 1990, an investigation led by Susan Fisher-Hoch, Steve Ostroff, and Jerry Jennings was sent to Indonesia.
 During the investigation, it was hypothesized that there could be a cross infection since monkeys suspected of illness were typically placed in gang cages containing up to twenty to thirty other monkeys suspected of illness.
 Upon arrival they were told that most of the monkeys were imported from the island of Sumatra.
 The investigation team found no trace of the virus in either case.

 Following the investigation in Indonesia, an experiment was conducted in the level-4 lab at the CDC campus in DeKalb County, Georgia with thirty-two monkeys: sixteen green monkeys (Cercopithecus aethiops) and sixteen crab-eating macaques.
 Half of the sixteen green monkeys and crab-eating macaques were infected with Reston virus and the other half with Ebola virus.
 Ebola virus infection was lethal to nearly all monkeys.
 However, most of the monkeys infected with Reston virus recovered in a month.
 The surviving monkeys were kept for two years to detect any trace of the virus - none was found.
 However, the monkeys continued to possess a high level of antibody.